norbajunior/machinist/README.md

 {:error, :not_allowed}
 ```

-This is an option for a better organization and an increase of readability when having
-a large number of `from` definitions with a same state.

 ## Guard conditions

 We could implement a state machine for an eletronic door by having to validate the passcode to unlock it.
 In this scenario we should have a condition to change the state based on if the passcode is valid or not.
 Check out the diagram below representing it: